ViniMN/ViniMN/README.md

+- Hello!
-- Hi!
-My name is Vinicius and I am a student in the school "Senac São Leopoldo", currently learning how to use HTML!
+- My name is Vinicius, currently i am a student in the school "Senac São Leopoldo".
+- Currently learning how to make code in HTML!
-- In my free time i like to draw and play some games.
+- In my free time i loooove to practice my drawing skills and make some characters.
+- I also play some games.